EricGrose7/ecommerce_churn_analysis_dbtpipeline/README.md

 This project is still ongoing.
 The next steps include:

 - Refine the churn prediction models.
-- Add more visualizations to the Power BI dashboard.
+- Add visualizations to the BI dashboard.

 ## Contribution